2012 Boeing 727 crash experiment: Television program

-A television program about the experiment was produced by Discovery Channel (United States), Dragonfly Film and Television Productions (United Kingdom), Pro Sieben (Germany), and Channel 4 (United Kingdom).
+A television program about the experiment was produced by Discovery Channel (United States), Dragonfly Film and Television Productions (United Kingdom), ProSieben (Germany), and Channel 4 (United Kingdom).

 The crash was the subject of a Discovery Channel television series Curiosity 2-hour episode "Plane Crash".
-The episode was aired on October 7, 2012, and narrated by Josh Charles.
+The episode was aired on 7 October 2012, and narrated by Josh Charles.

-The 1-hour-35-minute episode "The Plane Crash" aired on Channel 4 in Britain on October 11, 2012.
-The program garnered criticism in Britain, as it was aired less than a fortnight after the Sita Air Flight 601 air crash in Nepal.
+The 1-hour-35-minute episode "The Plane Crash" aired on Channel 4 in Britain on 11 October 2012.
+The program garnered criticism in Britain, as it was aired less than two weeks after the Sita Air Flight 601 air crash in Nepal.

-The 2-hour "Plane Crash" episode of Curiosity aired on Discovery Channel Canada on October 28, 2012, and on Discovery Channel India on December 17, 2012.
+The 2-hour "Plane Crash" episode of Curiosity aired on Discovery Channel Canada on 28 October 2012, and on Discovery Channel India on 17 December 2012.

-ProSieben planned to air the documentary special before the end of 2012 and the French channel France 5 broadcast it on June 23, 2013.
+ProSieben planned to air the documentary special before the end of 2012 and the French channel France 5 broadcast it on 23 June 2013.